duncandc/simulations/unprocessed/README.md

-#Unprocessed Catalogues
+# Unprocessed Catalogues

-This directory contains unprocessed ascii files for simulation data
+This directory contains the raw, unprocessed, ascii files for simulation data.